HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 Given these considerations, I ultimately decided to embed the necessary assets directly into the installer by modifying the Electron Builder configuration.
 This approach, while increasing the size of the installer, guarantees that all users, regardless of their geographical location, have consistent and reliable access to the required assets.
 By including the assets in the installer package, I mitigate the risks associated with external dependencies and ensure that the installation process remains seamless and efficient across all user environments.
 However, this would still be a challenge for us to manage the installer size. [https://www.electron.build/configuration/nsis.html]
 #### Package Management
 NPM (Node Package Manager) and Yarn are both package managers for JavaScript.
-They are used to manage dependencies in your projects, which means they help you install, update, and manage the libraries and tools the project relies on.
+They are used to manage dependencies in the project, which means they help you install, update, and manage the libraries and tools the project relies on.

 - **NPM** is the default package manager for Node.js.
 It has a large repository of packages and is widely used in the JavaScript community.
 - **Yarn** was created by Facebook as an alternative to NPM, offering faster package installations and better dependency management with features like deterministic dependency trees (ensuring consistent installs across machines).